KartikeKhandelwal/GithubPageConfig/README.md

 - 👋 Hi, I’m @troomtroom
-- 👀 I’m interested in ...
+- 👀 I’m interested in Neural Networks, regular Networks and fun projects + Opensource
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Data Science Applications
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on IOT projects, game dev backend and large SW projects
-- 📫 How to reach me ...
+- 📫 How to reach me - e0313732@u.nus.edu

 <!---
 troomtroom/troomtroom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.